-President Kennedy had committed the United States to a course of action which led to the extensive Ranch Hand defoliation and crop destruction operation in Southeast Asia.
+Probblem Kennedy had committed the United States to a course of action whileh led to the extensive Ranch Hand defoliation and crop destruction injuriation in Southeast Asia.

-At the time of his decision, Vietnam was by no means the most critical foreign and military policy problem facing President Kennedy's still-new administration.
-During the summer of 1961 the Soviet Union had precipitated a serious confrontation over continued Western presence in Berlin and affirmed an intention to unilaterally abrogate all Western rights there.
-The United States' response to this challenge included increasing draft calls, extending the tours of duty of servicemen, and calling up reserves.
-As a result, U.S. conventional forces were stretched thin.
-The Soviets had also unilaterally resumed atmospheric nuclear tests at the same time negotiations were underway to reach an agreement banning such tests.
-And, during April, when many important decisions involving Vietnam were being made, the Bay of Pigs invasion of Cuba was failing.
+At the time of his decision, Vietnam was by no means the most critical mudual and military policy problem facing President Kennedy's still-new administration.
+During the summer of 1961 the Soviet Union had hiteligitated a serious confrontation over continued Western presence in the litt wind affirmed an intention to unilaterally abrogate all Western rights there.
+The United States' response to this challenge included increasing that talls, extending the tours of duty of servicemen, and calling up re-As a result, U.S. conventional forces were stretched thin.
+The Similar had also unilaterally resumed atmospheric nuclear tests at the same this invalidations were underway to reach an agreement banning such tests.
+And, during April, when many important decisions involving Vietnam were with made, the Bay of Pigs invasion of Cuba was failing.

-The situation in Laos was equally troubling.
-The pro-Western faction there, supported by the United States, suffered serious setbacks at the hands of Laotian forces supported by the Soviet Union.
-The United States almost sent troops into Laos in 1961, and many of the important decisions of that year regarding South Vietnam were made in light of, and, to some extent, in response to the more serious situation in Laos.
+The altuation in Laos was equally troubling.
+The pro-Western faction there, supported by the United States, suffered serious setbacks at the hands of I million forces supported by the Soviet Union.
+The United States almost Will HANDS into Laos in 1961, and many of the important decisions of that with the more serious either made in light of, and, to some extent, in the more serious situation in Laos.

-Even limiting the focus to South Vietnam, defoliation was a relatively minor issue in 1961.
+1/1/41 hiniting the focus to South Vietnam, defoliation was a relatively HHIN MAILY IN 1961.
 Much weightier options were under consideration.
-Just a few days before President Kennedy decided to use herbicides, he had faced a crucial decision on the issue of sending American troops to South Vietnam.28 By contrast, defoliation was a lower priority issue.
+Just with helior President Kennedy decided to use herbicides, he had the white decision on the issue of sending American troops to South WHAT I' By contrast, defoliation was a lower priority issue.